Here are the frequently asked questions when it comes to billing.

 Q: The billing address in my invoices is not correct.
 How can I change it?

 A: Go to Settings > Billing > Your subscription in Kenjo and check if the billing address is correct.
 If there is a mistake, please make the necessary adjustments.
-This will prevent that future invoices to have the wrong address.
-If you need to modify the billing address for an invoice you have already received, write an email to support@kenjo.io.
+This will ensure that future invoices have the correct address.
+If you need to modify the billing address for an invoice you have already received, first do the corrections or adjustments in your Kenjo account and then write an email to finance@kenjo.io.
 You will then receive the updated invoice in your email.

 Q: What payment methods do you have?